arcadiapage/arcadiapage.github.io/_posts/2025-04-19-the-garden.md

 And then—he was there.

-Not waiting.
-Not watching.
+Not quite waiting or watching.
 Just...there.
 Sitting beneath a canopy of climbing roses, his long legs crossed in unhurried leisure.
 Today he wore trousers and a loose fitting white dress shirt.
-The sunlight dappled his cheeks like soft lace, and his eyes—half-lidded, unreadable—tracked the movement of a bee.
+The sunlight dappled his cheeks like soft lace, and his eyes, half-lidded and unreadable, tracked the movement of a bee.

-He was so still, so quiet, I nearly missed the way his fingers brushed the pages of a small, weatherworn book resting on his lap.
+He was so still, I nearly missed the way his fingers brushed the edge of a page in a small, weather-worn book that rested on his lap.

 He looked up, his crisp blue eyes falling on me.

 He wasn't startled.
-And he wasn't looking at me in a way that beckoned me to come closer.
-It was just a gaze that met mine--almost as if he knew me before I was born.
+And he wasn't looking at me in a way that asked me to come closer.
+It was just a gaze that met mine—almost as if he knew me before I was born.

 "You found your way," he said in that relaxed, cultured voice of his.
 It was like he belonged everywhere and nowhere.

 I opened my mouth to reply, but the words left me before they could land.
 I had too many questions and too much to say, so all that came out was nothing.
 He noticed this and simply smiled—not with amusement, but with a kind of inner knowing, like he’d seen this moment a thousand times.
 And loved it every time.

-He closed the book he held in his hands
+He closed the book he held in his hands.

 “You’ve heard me,” he said.
 “In pieces.
 In pauses.
-In the shiver before a choice.
+In the space before a choice.
 And honestly, I'm a bit disappointed.
 This is the perfect day for reading a novel—"

 My heart started to race from recognition.

 "—not some book about work," I finished breathlessly, before he could.
-I stepped closer him.
+I stepped closer to him.
 That mesmerizing floral scent I couldn't quite pin down stirred in the air.

 "What are you?"
 I said in almost a whisper.
 "Are you some kind of...muse?"

 He tilted his head, and wispy silver strands fell across his brow.
 "That's always the question, isn't it?"
 He let out a soft laugh.
 “I’m much more than just some muse.
 I'm the part you try not to need.
 The part you forget when the world gets too loud.
-But I’m also the part that kept you creating in the dark.”
+But I’m also the part that keeps you creating in the dark.”

 I rolled my eyes.
 "Ugh.
 It's always more riddles with you!
 I don't get it at all."